crpietschmann/portfolio/_imports/_posts/2006-06-01-javascript-loop-through-all-elements-in-a-form.markdown

   - /post.aspx?id=75287b5b-1d1f-47d1-a9ed-6d5c0eb4a545
 ---
 <!-- more -->

-<p>Since I've been doing alot of JavaScript programming lately, I figured I could start blogging some code snippets.
+Since I've been doing alot of JavaScript programming lately, I figured I could start blogging some code snippets.
 Here is a JavaScript snippet that shows how to loop through all the elements in a form and retrieve their element type, name and values.
-I had to use this code to gather all form values so I could post them to the server using AJAX.</p>
+I had to use this code to gather all form values so I could post them to the server using AJAX.
 <pre class="brush: xml; first-line: 1; tab-size: 4; toolbar: false; ">&lt;html&gt;
 &lt;head&gt;
 &lt;script type="text/javascript"&gt;